agkhushi/Sample-Data-Generator-and-Analytics/DEPLOYMENT.md

-# 🚀 Deployment Guide
+# 🚀 Sample Data Generator - Deployment Guide

-This guide will help you deploy your Food Delivery Sample Data Generator to GitHub Pages.
+This guide will help you deploy your Sample Data Generator to GitHub Pages.

 ## 📋 Prerequisites